Vaishnavi-Kalwa/population-analysis/README.md

 # World Population Analysis

 # Objective:
-To analyze the population in different years in various countries and their ranks, growth rate, world population percentage and top continents To fit a model from machine learning models like linear regression, kNN, random forest, decision tree to predict 2022 population depending on previous years and to predict world population percentage depending on previous years population
+To analyze the population in different years in various countries and their ranks, growth rate, world population percentage and top continents To fit a model from machine learning models like linear regression, kNN, random forest, decision tree to predict 2022 population depending on previous years and to predict world population percentage depending on previous years population.

 # Key highlights:
 I have used Choropleth map to analyze growth rate and scatterplot of plotly package to analyze the area distributed depending on area density and top 10 countries with highest population.